digitalbazaar/bnid/README.md

 - `multibase`: `true` to use multibase encoding to detect id format. (default:
   `true`)
 - `multihash`: `true` to use multihash encoding. (default: `false`)
-- `expectedSize`: Expected size for multihash-encoded ID bytes. (default: 32)
+- `expectedSize`: Expected size for multihash-encoded ID bytes.
+Use `0` to disable size check. (default: 32)

 #### `decode(id)`